ADirin/DataBase_Solution/Week 6/Inclass Assignment/Examples.md

 3. **DAO Class**:
    - Create a `LibraryDAO` class to handle CRUD operations for `Student`, `Book`, and `BorrowedBook`.
+   - Optionaly use the JPQL and Criteria API for making query

 4. **Main Class**:
    - Insert sample data (students, books, authors, biographies, borrowed books) into the database.